cloudymax/Scrap-Metal/README.md

 # Scrap-Metal (WIP)

-Scrap-Metal is a hackable virtualization playground for QEMU and Multipass written in bash with minimal dependencies.
+ScrapMetal is the Bash/Python boilerplate you need to create performant QEMU/KVM Virtual Machines using your own hardware.

+Features:
+- Seamless provisioning via cloud-init
+- VM creation from LiveUSB/ISO images
+- Static IP address assignment via Tap/Tun networking
+- PCI-e/iommu pass-through
+- GPU acceleration
+- VNC and RDP support

 ## Supported Hosts

 Scrap metal is built to run on X86 AMD64 Ubuntu Server host machines that have been pre-provisioned with a tools like [Pxeless](https://github.com/cloudymax/pxeless), Cloud-Init, Ansible etc...

+## Disclaimers and Warnings

-There are system-specific kernel modules that must be in-place for features like IOMMU/VirtIO passthrough to work properly.
+* There are system-specific kernel modules that must be in-place for features like IOMMU/VirtIO passthrough to work properly.
 While non-accelerated Linux/Windows guests will work without these steps, they are a hard requirement for MacOS and GPU-enabled guests.

-Support for other Debian-Based distros is a W.I.P
+* Support for other Debian-Based distros on the host is a W.I.P and blocked by pre-seed support.

-GPU passthrough is supported for Intel CPU's and Nvidia GPU's ONLY.
+* GPU passthrough is supported for Intel CPU's and Nvidia GPU's ONLY.
 This is because I don't have any AMD hardware, not because it isnt possible.

-The process for preparing the Host for GPU passthrough is best-effort, there are garunteed to be issues across hardware models and vendors.
+* The process for preparing the Host for GPU-passthrough is best-effort only.
+There are garunteed to be issues across hardware models and vendors.
 To minimize the chances of misconfiguration follow the full-process of re-imaging your host with the supported ISO.

 ## Supported Guests

-Scrap-Metal supports Linux and Windows guests.
-MacOS guests are WIP.
-Both Cloud and Live-Install images are supported.
+- Ubuntu Linux guests created from cloud images

+- Other Linux distros supported via ISO/LiveUSB install.

+- Windows guests installed from ISO

+- MacOS guest support is enabled via [MacOS-KVM](https://github.com/kholia/OSX-KVM).

 ### Ubuntu Cloud Images